tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/弹性集群管理/创建集群_intl_en.md

 ## Overview
-This document describes how to create a Serverless cluster in the TKE console.
+This document describes how to create a TKE Serverless cluster in the TKE console.